 - Parmesan Cheese for garnish

-- In a large lot heat olive oil over medium heat.
-Add garlic, and saute for a couple minutes until soft.
+- In a large lot heat olive oil and butter over medium heat.
+Add onion and cook for 3-4 minutes until onions are soft.

 - Serve topped with Parmesan Cheese

 Amount Per Serving Calories 434Total Fat 23gSaturated Fat 10gTrans Fat 0gUnsaturated Fat 11gCholesterol 62mgSodium 589mgCarbohydrates 43gFiber 2gSugar 8gProtein 16g

 Nutrition Disclaimer: All information presented on this site is intended for informational purposes only.
 I am not a certified nutritionist and any nutritional information shared on dinnersdishesanddesserts.com should only be used as a general guideline.

 I created a fun group on Facebook,and I would love for you to join us!
 It’s a place where you can